IBM/z_ansible_collections_samples/zos_concepts/software_management/README.md

-# Apply PTFs using Using Ansible
+# Apply ptf using Using Ansible

 This project provides sample playbooks and roles which can be used to perform SMPE operations.